-I was drawn to the exotic name Ein Gedi, when coming across it in one of Ted Hughes’ poems, “Folktale”.
-The poem is part of Hughes’ collection entitled Capriccio.
+I was drawn to the exotic name Ein Gedi, when coming across it in my brother’s first novel set partly in Israel.
+Then in a friend’s writing based on a poem by Ted Hughes from “Folktale”, part of Hughes’ collection entitled Capriccio.
 Hughes refers obliquely to the last of the leopards of Ein Gedi in the following excerpt, which suggests via exotic imagery that he is enslaved by dangerous passions.
 Hughes is writing here about his fraught relationship with Assia Wevill, a flamboyant European who settled in Israel for a time after the War.

 What he wanted

 Of the leopard of Ein Gedi.

 There are still doubts as to whether any of the leopards from the original aristocratic dynasty of leopards that roamed the area still exist.
 And even whether any leopards at all still roam the wilderness areas of Ein Gedi.
 I discovered that Hariton the leopard entered kibbutz Ein Gedi twice in earlier years, and was once spotted carrying off in his fangs a house cat, which he later devoured.
 Apparently at this time there were two leopards left in the Judea Desert, Hariton and a female.

 According to a study from Tel Aviv University, altogether there were only eight leopards left in the entire country up until a few years ago.
 The study, conducted by Inbar Perez in 2006 as part of her degree in zoology, was intended to provide the Nature and Parks Authority with information to help preserve the leopards, which have been in danger of extinction for years.
 Fewer than 100 leopards are estimated to be left in the Arabian Peninsula (Yemen, Saudi Arabia and Oman) and in the rest of the region, including Israel, fewer than 50.